microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-permissiongrants.md

 ### Response

-Here is an example of the response.
+The following example shows the response.

 >**Note:** The response object shown here might be shortened for readability.
-All the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,